1.1 We are committed to safeguarding the privacy of visitors to guardiansofthegut.org and our customers.

 7.2 Your principal rights under data protection law are:

-(a) the right to access;
+(a) the right to

 (b) the right to rectification;